kkbrum/natstrat/README.md

 coverage](https://codecov.io/gh/kkbrum/natstrat/branch/master/graph/badge.svg)](https://codecov.io/gh/kkbrum/natstrat?branch=master)
 <!-- badges: end -->

-The goal of natstrat is to obtain unweighted natural strata that balance many covariates.
-Natural strata fix a constant ratio of controls to treated units within each stratum.
-This ratio need not be an integer.
-The control units are chosen using randomized rounding of a linear program that balances many covariates.
+Natural strata can be used in observational studies to balance the distributions of many covariates across any number of treatment groups and any number of comparisons.
+These strata have proportional amounts of units within each stratum across the treatments, allowing for simple interpretation and aggregation across strata.
+Within each stratum, the units are chosen using randomized rounding of a linear program that balances many covariates.

 ## Installation